fredsmalley/biolab/README.md

 Design
 ------
-* regular expression is powerful but tedious
+* Regular expression is powerful but tedious
-* R is powerful but ...
+* R is powerful but overkill
 * Bash & Python are combined to make job easy